Brettanda/Brettanda/README.md

 I am an aspiring web developer that took the course New Media Production and Design at SAIT who's always looking for a new technology to learn!

-I have experience with WordPress, Vue.js, Vagrant, Webpack, Ubuntu, and more
+I have experience with WordPress, Vue.js, Vagrant, Webpack, Ubuntu, and more.

+My two current projects that I am working on are a Discord bot that I have named [Friday](https://github.com/Brettanda/friday-discord-node.js) and a website with articles to help web developers with the same issues that I ran into when I am learning about web development called [Developer Bacon](https://developerbacon.ca).
 <!--
 **Brettanda/Brettanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.